Sports Medicine Surgery for the Hip, Knee, Ankle and Foot

 We perform a wide range of minimally invasive and open surgical procedures.
 Minimally invasive procedures, such as arthroscopy, use small incisions and miniature instruments.
 Open surgery uses a large incision and may be necessary for more complex procedures.
 Surgeries we perform include:

-Our surgeons are among Broward County’s leading orthopedic surgeons for hip and thigh surgery.
+Our surgeons are among Broward County’s leading orthopaedic surgeons for hip and thigh surgery.
 We have specific training and experience in repairing complex fractures, especially joint fractures and fractures in older adults.

 Among the many hip and thigh procedures we offer are:

-- Hip fracture repair: Surgeons use a minimally invasive surgical procedure to repair fractured hip bones, commonly seen in older adults as a result of osteoporosis.
+- Hip Fracture Care: Surgeons use a minimally invasive surgical procedure to repair fractured hip bones, commonly seen in older adults as a result of osteoporosis.
 We repair fractures with hip pinning (inserting screws) or nailing (inserting a titanium rod and screws).

 Read about the hip injuries and conditions we treat.